jujiro/azure-blob-util/README.md

 **abu**
 **abu -?**

-The utility works with pattern or patter files.
-Use the pattern files where multiple patterns are involved.
+The utility works with pattern or pattern file.
+Use the pattern file when multiple patterns are involved.
 The pattern file can be located in any folder.
 Make sure to specify the fully qualified pattern file name if it is not in the current working folder.
 **Note that the Azure blobs are case sensitive.**

 ### List blobs